What information the consignment note must contain, who has to complete each part and when it has to be completed.

 Checking part A: waste details

-You must (as a minimum) do duty of care checks to confirm the waste details given by the producer/holder in Part B3 are correct and fully completed.
-You should not sign Part C (or remove the waste) if any of the details are incomplete or incorrect.
+You must (as a minimum) do duty of care checks to confirm the waste details given by the producer or holder in part B3 are correct and fully completed.
+You should not sign part C (or remove the waste) if any of the details are incomplete or incorrect.

 Checking part B: the journey